Reforming homelessness legislation in Wales

 From there, Dr Mackie came to work at the University’s School of Geography and Planning.

 “Being able to tap into and draw from the University’s experience and resources means I’ve been able to expand the scale and scope of my research,” he explains, adding that his early days as a researcher remain with him.

 “Speaking to people experiencing hardship and understanding their lived experiences was the reason I got into this field.
 Wherever the research takes me, these people’s stories have to be the centre of what I do.
 I need the questions I’m asking of big data, of legislation and policies, to be the questions that are important and relevant to them.
 You can’t ever lose sight of that.”

 There may have been significant improvements to the law in England and Wales, but for Dr Mackie, the work continues.
 During this time, his research has fed into policy discussions in Scotland, Canada, and Australia.

-And he has worked with Welsh Government and the third sector to monitor and review the impacts of the improved legislation in Wales.
+He has also worked with Welsh Government and the third sector to monitor and review the impacts of the improved legislation in Wales.
 An increase in rough sleeping in 2018 led to a National Assembly for Wales Inquiry.
 Dr Mackie was one of only two academics called to give evidence, which drew directly on his research findings.

 The final report, which was framed around five types of homelessness prevention advanced by Dr Mackie’s research, was published in the same month Wales went into lockdown due to the COVID-19 pandemic.